-Registration Fee\$22.00
+Registration Fee\$ 22.00

-Student Identification Card
+Student Identification Card 7.00

+All students are required to have a Student Identification Card except for students enrolled exclusively in short-term courses and special offerings.

-Library Fee
+Library Fee 15.00

 The Library fee is considered to be a special fee for tuition and fee refund purposes.

-Technology Fee
+Technology Fee 73.00

 Of this amount, \$36.50 will cover costs of current operations and the remaining \$36.50 will be set aside in a special fund to systematically upgrade computer labs, software and other technology-related student services.
+15.00

-Student Activity Fee
+Student Activity Fee 15.00

 Funds are used to support student activities organized under the purview of the Center for Student Involvement (CSI) Office.

-Student Health Fee
+Student Health Fee 15.00

-Students may receive PPD, MMR vaccinations, and emergency care services at the Student Health Center

-free of charge.
+Students may receive PPD, MMR vaccinations, and emergency care services at the Student Health Center free of charge.
 Students failing to appear to have test results read and who are required to repeat a test will have to pay a second student health fee.

-Total Fees\$147.00
+Total Fees 47.00